The Greens Built a Throne She Could Only Lose

 WHY THIS MATTERS

-If this reading is correct, the Dance of Dragons is not a war between two factions with roughly equivalent claims to legitimate rule.
-It is a demonstration that legitimacy without governing infrastructure is not power but exposure, and that the most effective political trap is one whose external design maps precisely onto the target's psychological architecture.
-The show is not prosecuting Rhaenyra for her failures.
-It is prosecuting the system that produced her and the people who knew what they were handing her.
+If this reading holds, the Dance of Dragons is a demonstration that legitimacy without governing infrastructure is exposure rather than power, and that the most effective political trap is one whose external design maps precisely onto the target's psychological conditions.
+The show is prosecuting the system that produced Rhaenyra and the people who knew what they were handing her, not Rhaenyra herself.

 Other Theories for S3E03